SAP-archive/karydia/charts/README.md

 # Installation
 karydia can be installed as a validating and mutating admission webhook into any Kubernetes cluster.

 The installation processes uses helm and tiller to get karydia up and running.
-In addition, the needed certificates and secretes are genereated.
+In addition, the needed certificates and secretes are generated.

 ## Helm and Tiller
 To install karydia you have to provide Tiller on the cluster.
 Thus, run (https://github.com/istio/istio/blob/master/install/kubernetes/helm/helm-service-account.yaml):